 Let us consider one function with the parameter “op”.
 It includes a total of three input arguments such as input 1, input 2, and input 3.narging function will automatically assign the values to the parameters.
 Here we have assigned three variables as arguments so that we can get one argument or two arguments or three arguments along with nargin function.
 In this particular example, code will return result in terms of how many parameters are given to the function; if there is more than one parameter, then it will give the result as multiple parameters, and if the there is only one parameter, then it will give result in the form of a single parameter.

-In this example, we have used three input parameters as input 1, input 2 and input 3; in the previous example, we have seen if-else decision application, and in this example, we have applies switch loop along with nargin function.
-In this example, nargin will give no of parameters and pass to the switch block.
+In this scenario, we have three input parameters referred to as input 1, input 2, and input 3.
+Previously, we demonstrated the utilization of an if-else decision.
+Now, we will showcase the implementation of a switch loop using the nargin function.
+The nargin function will determine the number of parameters and provide that information to the switch block.
 The inside switch block, depending on the value of the parameter number, will jump to the respective case block and accordingly give the result.
 If there is only one parameter, then it will go to the case 1.
 Case 1 will give the square root of a value.
 If there are two parameters, it will jump to the case 2 and case 2 will give the addition of two values which we pass through the function call.
 And if there are three parameters, then it will jump to the third case, and the third case will return the result as the addition of all the input parameters.

 In this example, we have used four input arguments such as input 1, input 2, input 3 and input 4.here; also, the nargin function is applied with switch.
 If there is only one input, then it will jump to case 1, and the case will return a range of values from 0 to the value of input one.
 If two inputs pass through the function, then it will jump to case 2.
 This case 2 will return a range of values from input 1 to the value of input 2. if there are three parameters present, then it will jump to the case 3, and case 3 will return a range of values from input 2 to the input 3.
 Similarly, case four will return a range of values from the value of input 3 to the value of input 4.